“Let our advance worrying become advance thinking and planning.”—Winston Churchill

 - Makeup.
 No matter what style and color of makeup a female subject think makes them look best, suggest that they change their make up style when changing clothing during the shoot.
 I once made a suggestion to one client about the type of lipstick she wore and not only did she like the photographs better, her husband liked the way she looked too.

 - Footwear.
 Wearing the right shoes can make as a much a difference as the right makeup.
-Ask female subjects to bring along at least one pair of shoes with the highest heels they have—or can borrow—even if it doesn’t show in the portrait.
+Ask female subjects to bring along at least one pair of shoes with the highest heels they have—that they can walk in—even if it doesn’t show in the portrait.
 High heels changes the way they stand and gives them a bit of height that adds to the overall drama of the subject.

 Finally, there’s an old photographer’s expression—ESP: Expression Sells Portraits.
 The expression on a subject’s face tells the story of who they are.
 If they only have one look on their face, all of their portraits will appear monotonous.